 The problem is much worse if we face it backwards, as I think we actually do.
 We are actually trying to infer the atomic basis of the Hofmeister series from macroscopic data taken under a wide range of conditions.
 This is an inverse problem, a problem in reverse engineering.
-Such problems are notoriously tricky because they are both ill-posed and over-determined, in the typical case.
+Such problems are notoriously tricky because they are both ill-posed and overdetermined, in the typical case.
 Sorting out the class of physical interactions is crucial if we are to make progress with our inverse problem.
-As difficult as the problems seem, there is real hope of progress, at least in the biological case, when the natural selection of evolution has created a reasonably robust device described by reduced equations, as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has when dealing with the selectivity of calcium as it apparently has a selectivity of calcium as it apparently has a selective as it apparently has a selective as it apparently has a selective as i system60 because of interactions that have not been dealt with self-consistently by previous methods.
-Of course, it is much more likely (from the chemists' perspective) that additional physics, beyond that of the implicit solvent primitive model will be needed to produce the effect.
-From the mathematicians' perspective, one cannot tell what a model is unless it is computed self-consistently, so the mathematician has no opinion of earlier work.
+As difficult as the problems seem, there is real hope of progress, at least in the biological case, when the natural selection of evolution has created a reasonably robust device described by reduced equations, as it apparently has when dealing with the selectivity of calcium to calcium to calcium to calcium to calcium to calcium the selectivity of calcium to calcium to

 Let's start with the simplest case.
 Let's talk about an implicit solvent model of ionic solutions, in which ions are hard spheres, of different charge and diameter, in a dielectric which also provides friction for flow.
-We consider the possibility that the Hofmeister effect might arise in even this oversimplified
+We consider the possibility that the Hofmeister effect might arise in even this oversimplified system60 because of interactions that have not been dealt with self-consistently by previous methods.
+Of course, it is much more likely (from the chemists' perspective) that additional physics, beyond that of the implicit solvent primitive model will be needed to produce the effect.
+From the mathematicians' perspective, one cannot tell what a model is unless it is computed self-consistently, so the mathematician has no opinion of earlier work.